RaulNicoletti/create-react-extension/README.md

 ### `config.json`
 #### pages
  - <b>html</b>
-   - In then `html` property you will put the name of the html page to generate.
+   - In then `html` property you will put the name of the html page to generate. <b>Don't repeat the names.</b>
    - You don't need to create the html files, it will be generated automatically by the webpack.
  - <b>js</b>
    - In the `js` property you will put the relative path to the javascript file.